hcnv/genome-blog/docs/blog/2022-05-23-different-classes-SCNV.md

 date: 2022-05-23
 authors:
   - "@hangjiaz"
+  - "mbaudis"
 hide:
   - navigation
   - toc
 ---

-Genomic copy number variations can be quantified in two general dimensions - through their size and through their count.
+Genomic copy number variations can be quantified in two general dimensions - through their size and through the divergence from the expected regional allele count.
 Both of these quantities can be expressed as absolute (e.g. base count, total allele number) and relative (e.g. chromosomal fraction involved, uncalibrated CN measurement value such as log2 ratio) values.
 Empirically - and to overcome a number of issues of exact CN count calibrations - a classification into a number CN types has become "standard opreating procedure" although the details of those classes differ to some extend.
-This post attempts to summarize some previous use cases and emerging standards.
+This post attempts to summarize some previous annotation practices and emerging standards for CNV annotation, especially with respect to somatic CNVs and cancer genomics.

 <!--more-->

-Most somatic CNVs are either very short (focal) or almost the length of a chromosome arm or whole chromosome (arm-level)[^1].
-The arm-level change was first visualized more than a hundred years ago.
-Abnormal chromosome structures and numbers can affect large genomic regions.
-With the development of array and sequencing technologies, the detection of smaller focal CNV is possible.
-It sometimes targets cancer-causing genes.
+With various types of molecular accidents leading to regional changes in the number of copies of alleles from a given genomic region, such CNVs can broadly be separated into "cytogenetic" or "arm-level" changes[^1] which arise from errors in chomosomal distribution during cellular division with or without structural chromosomal rearrangements, and "focal" CNVs based on DNA replication errors with smaller (_i.e._ [sub-]megabase) deletions or (intra or extrachromosomal) multi-copy duplications[^2].
+While the role of disease-related, arm- and chromosome-level CNVs in cancer still is poorly understood, focal CNVs frequently involve the genomic locations of genes with known involvement in neoplastic processes.

-The background rates of both level somatic CNVs are different.
+The background rates of both size classes of somatic CNVs are different.
 The occurrence of focal CNVs is negatively associated with their length.
 Arm-level CNVs occur more frequently than expected by the inverse-length distribution related to focal CNVs, which applies to all cancer types.

-The amplitudes of these somatic CNVs are also not the same.
+The amplitudes of
+these somatic CNVs are also not the same.
 All arm-level CNVs and many focal CNVs are of low amplitude while some focal CNVs can reach very high amplitude, such as amplification or homozygous deletion.
 The definition of high-amplitude deletion is clear.
 It usually represents a complete loss of